yangx18/Fanta-Tic-Tac-Toe/README.md

 - Alpha–beta Pruning Strategy
 ![](rec/minimax_alpha.png)
 ![](rec/minimax_beta.png)

-## Status
-The project is in progress, and there are still some problems but we will fix them in the later semester. (descriptions in () are possible solutions)

-* AI is better than the last one but not performed well as we expected
-* Trying to strengthen the algorithm to increase the winning rate of the tree-based AI

 ## Experimental Results
 In this experiment, we change the number of obstacles to modify the size of the board.
 In each size, we simulate 100 games to the following results.